Best Irish whiskey distillery tours – 23 tours and tastes

 Nephin Irish Whiskey – Mayo

-Nephin Irish Whiskey’s vision is to create authentically made, peated single malts in a small village on the Wild Atlantic Way using Nephin mountain water, locally grown barley, locally cut turf, then triple distilled in traditional copper pot stills and matured in unique casks handcrafted in Nephin Cooperage.
+Nephin Irish Whiskey’s vision is to create authentically made, peated single malts in a small village on the Wild Atlantic Way in County Mayo using Nephin mountain water, locally grown barley, locally cut turf, then triple distilled in traditional copper pot stills and matured in unique casks handcrafted in Nephin Cooperage.

-Distillery and visitor’s centre is under construction, but they welcome visitors in the shop across the street from the distillery.
-Whiskey tasting can be arranged by special appointment at nearby Beleek Castle.
+The distillery and visitor’s centre is under construction, but they welcome visitors in the shop across the street from the distillery.
+Whiskey tasting can be arranged by special appointment at nearby Belleek Castle.

 Whiskey Island offers premium tours and tastings across Ireland.
 They have something to suit every traveller; from a half-day tour in Dublin City to a 10-day golf and whiskey tour along the west coast.